ugtrain/ugtrain/README.md

 C++ parts for convenience and some shell scripts.
 The **dynamic memory support** sets it apart.
 An integrated preloader, a memory discovery and a memory hacking library are included for this.

 The ugtrain uses one simple **config file per game** which can be exchanged with others. **Example configs** for games which allow cheating are included.
-These also come with **automatic adaption** for dynamic memory so that you can use them right away on your system after adaption.
+These also come with **automatic adaption** for dynamic memory so that you can use them right away on your system after executing it.

 Also security measures like **ASLR and PIE are bypassed**.
 All this makes ugtrain now already the **best game trainer on Linux**.
 And with **scanmem** it integrates the best memory search on Linux.